 2. Iowa School for the Deaf, fall 1979.
 What started off to be something we were making fun of, turned out to be a great experience.
 Our agent had gotten us this gig and it was probably a throwaway, but for us it was a money maker.
 The school was a short drive from our home in NE. and when we got there we weren’t sure what to expect.
 One of the first things that happened was that Tom Wilde dropped Dave’s cymbals and of course it made a loud noise.
 We reacted, but no one else in the building came running.
 We had a good laugh and went on setting up.
 I think someone showed us around a bit and we went to one of the recreation rooms and there were some people watching TV, albeit turned up full blast.
 When we finally played, we were told to turn things up as loud as we could.
 (Not something bands get told very often) The students would feel the vibration and would dance.
 Sure enough they did, we played and sang and they danced and clapped.
 Looking back it was a rewarding experience.

 3. Phillips Academy, Exeter, NH.
-I don’t remember exactly when this gig was, but I think it was 1986.
+I don’t remember exactly when this gig was, but I think it was fall of 1985.
 We were set up and ready to play at another Prep School, this one being the NH Campus of the famous Phillips Academy in Andover, MA.
 We had a dressing room downstairs from where we were playing and were just hanging out doing our usual stupid stuff before we played.
 Sneaking booze when we weren’t supposed to and the like.
 By this time, I was playing bass full time and Alex was on guitar.
 I remember that we played really well and in fact the kids were leaning on the stage so hard it was moving.
 I was feeling that we were hitting our stride as a band as we were able to get strong reactions from crowds by this time.
 This was just one example.